 - CYP1A2 – a key enzyme for clearing caffeine.
 Gene variants have a big impact on how coffee will affect our bodies.

 - CYP1B1 – helps combat oxidative stress.
-Lower activity of this enzyme may protect against obesity and cancer.
+Studies suggest lower activity of this enzyme may protect against obesity and cancer.

 - CYP2A6 – helps process nicotine.
 There is a link between this enzyme’s activity, smoking, and lung cancer risk.